-Siyata Mobile Inc. is a leading global developer of innovative cellular based communications solutions over advanced 4G/LTE mobile networks under the Uniden® Cellular and Siyata brands to global first responders and enterprise customers.
-Siyata's three complementary product categories include invehicle communications solutions for commercial fleet vehicles, rugged handheld mobile devices for industrial workers, and cellular amplifiers to boost the cellular signal inside homes, buildings and vehicles.
+Siyata Mobile Inc. is a leading global developer of innovative cellular-based communications solutions over advanced 4G/LTE mobile networks under the Uniden[®] Cellular and Siyata brands to global first responders and enterprise customers.
+Siyata's three complementary product categories include invehicle communications solutions and rugged handheld mobile devices for first responders, enterprise customers, commercial fleet vehicles and industrial workers, and cellular amplifiers to boost the cellular signal inside homes, buildings and vehicles.

-On September 25, 2020 the Company listed on the NASDAQ CAPITAL MARKETS ("NASDAQ") under the symbol SYTA for its common shares and the Company's warrants issued on September 29, 2020 at \$6.85 USD are traded under the symbol SYTAW, and expire in 5 years from the date of issue.
+On September 25, 2020 the Company listed on the NASDAQ CAPITAL MARKETS ("NASDAQ") under the symbol SYTA for its common shares, and the Company's warrants issued on September 29, 2020 at \$6.85 USD are traded under the symbol SYTAW, and expire in 5 years from the date of issue.